spring-media/la-shared-github-workflows/README.md

 Optional paramaters

-- `severity-threshold`  can be passed as input.
+- `snyk-severity-threshold`  can be passed as input.
 It's not required but with this option, only vulnerabilities of the specified level or higher will be checked.
 - `check-snyk` (boolean) should be passed true as input to run snyk test

 The node version has to be set via a `.node-version` file.